 NPS score formula

 Calculating your NPS score is quite easy.
-There is no complex formulae or analytics involved.
-You can calculate your NPS score by subtracting the percentage of detractors from the percentage of promoters.
-The Net Promoter Score is a whole number ranging from -100 to 100, and is indicative of customer happiness with your brand or organization.
+There are no complex formulae or analytics involved.
+You can calculate it by subtracting the percentage of detractors from the percentage of promoters.
+The Net Promoter Score is a whole number ranging from -100 to 100 and indicates customer happiness with your brand or organization.

 Types of NPS scores with examples